TacoDark/NUKED/content/posts/2024/alien-shooter-2.md

 ## Compatibility
 ### Linux
-Tested with Wine-GE 8-25 on Lutris.
-Works Prefectly.
-Tested with Proton-GE 9-4 on Bottles.
+Tested with Proton-GE 9-5 on Lutris.
 Works perfectly.